ram726/Java_Interview_Questions/README.md

 Q. Which operator is use to create memory space in java?
 Ans> new operator is use to create dyanmic memory space in java.

+Q. What are the task done by new operator?
+Ans> 1. new operator is use to create dyanmic memory space in java.
+     2. new operator i used to create object for class.
+     3. new operator is used to assign object address to the left sid eof reference variable.